r-devel/r-project-web/md/posting-guide.md

 ---
-title: Posting Guide: How to ask good questions that prompt useful answers
+title: "Posting Guide: How to ask good questions that prompt useful answers"
 ---

 This guide is intended to help you get the most out of the R mailing lists, and to avoid embarrassment.
 Like many responses posted on the list, it is written in a concise manner.
 This is not intended to be unfriendly - it is more a consequence of allocating the limited available time and space to technical issues rather than to social niceties.